pathway27/bookr-mod-vita/notes.md

 ## Licensing and Copyright

-Porting an open source project is hard to know all the legal terms.
+When porting an open source project it's hard to know all the legal terms.
 So bookr uses the GNU GPLv2+ which requires

 - Include Original (all in this repo)